How far will a $1000 investment get you?

 Her retirement balance is–drum roll–$2,685,908.81.
 She has earned a total of $2,629,708.81 in free interest money.

 Let that sink in.
 Susan invested only $100 per month after that first $1000 at age 19.
 She now has more than $2.6 million to play with.
 How’s that for compounding interest investments!?

 What Happens to compound interest power when you wait?

 Bill is Susan’s older brother.
 He’s studying finance as a graduate student and aspires to work on Wall Street.
 Unfortunately, Bill’s high school didn’t offer personal finance.
 He started an IRA account when he was 26.

-With the same initial investment of $1000 and a monthly contribution of $100, after 39 years of growth, he still came out a millionaire.
+With the same initial $1000 investment as his sister, and a monthly contribution of $100 — after 39 years of growth — he still came out a millionaire.
 We can’t feel too sorry for him.